nikolaDrljaca/gateway-sample/report.md

 Based on the open-source Netflix library.

-Very simple to setup with spring boot.
+Very simple to set up with spring boot.

 Dashboard available at `localhost:8761` by default.